-An Open Educational Resource Repository is an online storage system that allows educators to share, manage, and use educational resources.
+An open educational resource repository (OERR) is an online storage system that allows educators to share, manage and use education resources.
 Repositories can contain a collection of learning items that support instruction, including:

-Below you will find a list of Open Educational Resource Repositories that are a good place to start your search.
-This list is not exhaustive, but these large repositories have a good breadth of disciplines, subjects, and formats.
+These large repositories have a good breadth of disciplines, subjects, and formats which make them a great place to start your search.
 Lists of repositories that are material-specific and subject-specific are also available.

 The Mason OER Metafinder searches across 21 different sources of open educational materials.
 It searches well-known OER repositories like OpenStax, OER Commons, MERLOT but also sites like HathiTrust, DPLA, Internet Archive and NYPL Digital Collections where valuable but often overlooked open educational materials may be found.